 Allocating and controlling the parallel execution server processes

 Given a query plan for a query, the coordinator breaks down each operator in a SQL query into parallel pieces, runs them in the order specified in the query, and integrates the partial results produced by the parallel execution servers executing the operators.

-employees table.
-The table is divided dynamically (dynamic partitioning) into load units.
+In parallel execution, a table is divided dynamically into load units.
 Each unit, called a granule, is a range of data blocks of the table read by a single parallel execution server, which uses

 The database maps granules to execution servers at execution time.
 When a parallel execution server finishes reading the rows corresponding to a granule, and when granules remain, it obtains another granule from the coordinator.
 This operation continues until the table has been read.
 The execution servers send results back to the coordinator, which assembles the pieces into the desired full table scan.